When Networks Substitute for Outcome Surveillance? A Substitution-Complementarity Framework for Behavioral Signals in Predictive Monitoring: Discussion

-\paragraph{External validity and horizons.} Although absolute accuracy decays with horizon, the \emph{relative} advantage of interaction models persists to 2--4 weeks (Figure \ref{fig:prediction_horizons}.
-More details in SI Appendix, Section S5).
-This robustness suggests value for short operational planning cycles.
-Our analysis is limited to one U.S.\ state and one pathogen over April 2020--April 2021; however, the mechanism is generic: when macro prevalence is high and connectivity is shifting, a place’s role in the movement network becomes more predictive for near-term spread.
-We expect similar conditional value in other settings where movement networks mediate transmission \citep{keeling2005networks, Balcan2009, Brockmann2013}.
+\textbf{External Validity and the Transferable Template} Our analysis is limited to one U.S.\ state and one pathogen over April 2020--April 2021, raising a natural question about generalizability.
+We address this concern through three complementary strategies.

-\paragraph{Mechanistic triangulation.} Agent-based simulations reproduce the empirical pattern: without local histories, interaction models (especially macro incidence $\times$ betweenness) deliver the largest gains; with local histories, AR baselines dominate and added topology does not help (Tables~\ref{tab:rotated_abm_interaction_ar} Panel A and Panel B).
-While forecasts are not causal claims, this triangulation reduces concerns that the empirical results are driven solely by specification choices or idiosyncrasies of measurement, and supports a mechanism in which macro-scale prevalence \emph{activates} the predictive value of network position \citep{keeling2008, Aleta2020}.
+First, the agent-based model reproduces the empirical pattern under controlled dynamics: without local histories, interaction models (especially macro incidence $\times$ betweenness) deliver the largest gains; with local histories, AR baselines dominate, and added topology does not help (Table~\ref{tab:rotated_abm_interaction_ar}).
+Because the ABM operates on synthetic networks with known transmission rules, this triangulation confirms that the regime-dependent pattern arises from a generic mechanism (macro-scale prevalence modulating the predictive salience of network position) rather than from specification choices or measurement idiosyncrasies of the Massachusetts data \cite{keeling2008,Aleta2020}.

+Second, the analytical decomposition is entirely domain-agnostic.
+The Frisch--Waugh--Lovell result that interaction terms lose incremental explanatory power once an autoregressive term absorbs cross-sectional variance holds for any linear specification where a common contextual variable is interacted with a cross-sectional feature.
+This means the substitution--complementarity boundary we document should appear wherever a dynamic behavioral signal's cross-sectional variance overlaps substantially with what recent outcome histories capture, a condition likely met in supply-chain disruption forecasting \cite{Zhao2022SupplyResilience,brintrup2016understanding}, financial contagion monitoring \cite{acemoglu2015systemic,glasserman2015contagion}, and other network-mediated propagation processes.